Jan Christian Kaack: Service

 Kaack served as commander of the Bayern until June 2004, before taking up an appointment as Deputy Head of the Armed Forces Staff at the Federal Ministry of Defence.
 After the completion of this service in June 2006, he began a one-year postgraduate degree at the US Naval War College, Newport, Rhode Island.
 On his return to Germany in August 2007 Kaack became head of admiral staff training at the Military Academy of the German Armed Forces, holding the post until September 2008, when he became Deputy Commander and Chief of Staff of Einsatzflottille 1 at Kiel.
 This posting lasted until September 2012, and the following month Kaack became Head of the Military Policy and Operations Unit (Sub-Saharan Africa, America, Arctic) at the Federal Ministry of Defence.
 With the completion of this posting in September 2014 he took up the position of Head of the Concepts and International Cooperation Branch at Navy Command, Rostock.
 In May 2015 he became commander of Einsatzflottille 1 and director of NATO's Centre of Excellence for Operations in Confined and Shallow Waters.
 He held this post until April 2018, when he became one of the Deputy Chiefs of the Joint Support Service Command.
 Kaack assumed command of NATO's Joint Warfare Centre in Stavanger, Norway, on July 10, 2019, and thereby became the centre's ninth Commander.

 He became acting Inspector of the Navy (commander of the German Navy) as a result of Kay-Achim Schönbach's resignation of the 22nd of January 2022.
 As of March 11th, 2022 he became the Inspector of the Navy.

+In October 2024, he was awarded Singapore's Meritorious Service Medal by the Minister for Defence, Ng Eng Hen.